werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    12. Apply needed changes (if any) to the Kubernetes resources to conform with the state defined in the Git commit.
+                    12. Apply changes (if any) to Kubernetes resources so that they conform to the state defined in the Git commit.
                 </div>
             </div>
         </div>